GlobalNOC/routeflow-bgp-analysis/README.md

 ```
 bgp-report-run
 ```
-Typing this command will start the script with default datetime parameters as - current_datetime -2
+Typing this command will start the script with optional datetime parameters and config file location

 ```